priyam0803/snowflake-csv-batchdataingestion/README.md

     'azure://databricksazure.blob.core.windows.net/databricksazure/',
     'test.csv', 'all')

-3. Create file formats in snowflake.
-There are 2 file formats created, one(csv_format_inferschema) which will be used to infer the schema of the csv file in azure blob, and the other file format(csv_format_fieload) for data ingestion into snowflake
+**3. Create file formats in snowflake.
+There are 2 file formats created, one(csv_format_inferschema) which will be used to infer the schema of the csv file in azure blob, and the other file format(csv_format_fieload) for data ingestion into snowflake**

 CREATE or replace FILE FORMAT csv_format_inferschema TYPE = 'CSV'